Unity-Technologies/ziva-vfx-utils/docs/sp2_menuBar.rst

 Cut/Copy/Paste
 """""""""""""""

-These commands make it possible to cut, copy and paste Ziva rigs.
+These commands make it possible to cut, copy, and paste Ziva rigs.
-You can cut, copy and paste individual simulation bodies, or an entire solver.
-You can cut/copy/paste Ziva rigs from within the same creature, or from a creature onto a new creature.
+Targets can be individual simulation bodies or entire solvers, and the rigs can be transferred within a creature, or from one creature onto another.
-For example, suppose you have already rigged a part of the creature.
-Suppose you want to rig additional geometry that has the same number of mesh vertices and triangle connectivity(but not same vertex positions) as the already rigged objects.
+For example, suppose that part of the creature is already rigged, and an additional rig is needed that has the same number of mesh vertices and triangle connectivity (but not the same vertex positions).
 Then you can select those already rigged objects, copy them, and paste their Ziva rigs onto this previously un-rigged additional geometry.
 Note that for copying an entire Ziva rig of a creature onto a "clean" un-rigged creature,